-The program focuses on Program Objectives/Student learning outcomes linked to these 5 areas reflected in the CACREP (2016) standards for doctoral Counselor Education programs
+The program focuses on Program Objectives/Student learning outcomes linked to these 5 areas reflected in the CACREP (2024) standards which can be found here.

-- Teaching
+- 1. Teaching

-- Supervision
+- 2. Supervision

-- Counseling
+- 3. Counseling

-- Research and Program Evaluation
+- 4. Research and Program Evaluation

-- Leadership and Advocacy
+- 5. Leadership and Advocacy